sidracha/lc3-assembler/README.rst

     $ ./assemble.sh [input file] [output file]

 or you can compile it yourself.
 Make sure to compile both assembler.cpp and instructions.cpp.

+The outfile takes 2 runtime arguments: the input assembly file and the ouput file where the machine code will be written to.